Ch33s3Burger/ODISS-Docker/README.md

 The Druid metadata is saved in the seperated metadata-storage.
 In our case Postgres. </br>
 The last data that has to be saved is the **Metabase database** which holds all the data used in Metabase.

 To back up all the Data you can use the `backup.sh` script.
 Just run the script *while the program is running* with the following command.
+(From source root)

 ```
-sh backup.sh
+sh scripts/backup.sh
 ```

 This script will create a folder `backup/` in the folder from the script has been executed. </br>